 You can learn more about Einkorn wheat flour and get our best tips for cooking with it.

-When making any major change to the ingredients you use, like flour, there can be a learning curve.
-We’ve created an Einkorn Conversion chart to help alleviate or shorten your transition to avoid waste.
+Making any significant change to the ingredients you use, like flour, can mean a learning curve.
+We’ve created an Einkorn Conversion chart to help alleviate or shorten your transition and avoid waste.

 Use two 9-inch cake pans or one 9″x13″ cake pan